 The Centre for Environmental Rights is a non-profit environmental rights law clinic that helps communities defend their right to a healthy environment.
 It does this by advocating and litigating for transparency, accountability and compliance with environmental laws.
-We have been supporting this progressive team with communications solutions since June 2015, including facilitating their development of a brand narrative matrix and elevator pitch – by means of a positioning workshop – as well as through media sensitisation training and ongoing proactive and reactive media relations.
+We supported this progressive team with communications solutions, including facilitating their development of a brand narrative matrix and elevator pitch by means of a positioning workshop, as well as through media sensitisation training and ongoing proactive and reactive media relations.
 This included the media launch of their seminal “Full Disclosure” report, which revealed that many prominent South African companies not only frequently fail to comply with environmental laws, but also often fail to disclose those non-compliances to shareholders.

 Accelerate Cape Town was established in 2007 to help fast track sustainable, inclusive economic growth in the Cape Town region.
 A private sector-led business leadership organisation, it counts more than 40 of South Africa’s most influential corporates among its members.

-We have worked with Accelerate Cape Town since January 2008 when we started by establishing its first CEO, Guy Lundy, as a Cape Town thought leader.
+We worked with Accelerate Cape Town, establishing its first CEO, Guy Lundy, as a Cape Town thought leader.
 From as early as 2010, social media formed part of our campaign.

 In 2012 we helped to introduce Accelerate Cape Town’s current CEO, Chris Whelan, to the market and successfully established his media profile in his first year.
-Our work with this dynamic team involves furthering its thought leadership positions, amplifying its advocacy and informing on the outcomes of its many interventions directed at stimulating sustainable economic growth.
+Our work with this dynamic team involved furthering its thought leadership positions, amplifying its advocacy and communicating the outcomes of its many interventions directed at stimulating sustainable economic growth.